Optical Context Compression Is Just (Bad) Autoencoding: Is vision compression special for language modeling?

 where $x_{1:m}$ is the full $m$-token context, $\text{Encoder}$ compresses all $m$ tokens to a shorter representation, and $x_{m-k+1:m}$ are the last $k$ tokens in uncompressed form.
 We evaluate two settings. \textbf{Compression only} ($k=0$): the decoder sees only the compressed representation. \textbf{Compression with recent text} ($k=100$): the decoder sees both compressed context and the last 100 text tokens.
 The second setting reflects a more realistic use case---recent context is kept uncompressed while older history is compressed---and tests whether compressed representations of older context add value beyond the recent text alone.

 \textbf{Dataset.} We use the same 510,000 segments from \cref{sec:setup}, but now utilize the full 2,000 tokens per segment.
 Where Section~2 used only the first 1,000 tokens for reconstruction, we now split each segment into a 1,000-token context ($m=1000$) and a 1,000-token continuation.
-The task is to predict the continuation given an encoding of the context.

 \textbf{Encoders and Decoders.} We use the encoder-decoder pairs trained for reconstruction in \cref{sec:phase1}: vision, mean pooling, and hierarchical encoders.
-We add a \textbf{truncation} baseline: the encoder outputs an empty representation, and the decoder sees only the last $k$ tokens (i.e., earlier context is discarded rather than compressed).
+We add a \textbf{truncation} baseline that uses no compression: the decoder sees the last $n$ tokens of the context as uncompressed text, discarding earlier tokens entirely.
+At matched token budgets, this directly competes with compression---e.g., at 426 total tokens, truncation keeps the last 426 text tokens while vision compresses the full 1000-token context into 426 tokens.
 For truncation, the decoder is initialized from the original DeepSeek-OCR decoder, while the other encoder-decoder pairs are initialized from their reconstruction checkpoints.

 \textbf{Training and Evaluation.} We initialize encoder-decoder pairs from their reconstruction checkpoints (\cref{sec:phase1}) and finetune end-to-end to minimize cross-entropy loss on the continuation tokens, following the same parameter training policy as \cref{sec:phase1} (all encoder and decoder parameters trained unless otherwise noted).
 Formally, we learn an encoder and decoder to minimize: